Canon G3 X vs Nikon W300

 Review summary: Canon G3 X vs Nikon W300

-So what is the bottom line?
-Is the Canon G3 X better than the Nikon W300 or vice versa?
+So how do things add up?
+Is there a clear favorite between the Canon G3 X and the Nikon W300?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon PowerShot G3 X:

 - More detail: Offers more megapixels (20 vs 15.9MP) with a 14% higher linear resolution.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: Larger pixels generate images with better, more accurate colors.